bdubaut/bdubaut/README.md

 Article written as part of the [@impraise](https://github.com/impraise) tech blog, going over the learning curve of running GraphQL in production.

 ### Public speaking
 I am available to for public speaking.
-I have spoken publically about Ruby, Elixir, GraphQL, Domain modeling and CQRS/ES.
+I have spoken publicly about Ruby, Elixir, GraphQL, Domain modeling and CQRS/ES.
 I also practice [Event storming](https://eventstorming.com).

 You can find all the talks that I have given inside my [@bdubaut/talks](https://github.com/bdubaut/talks) repo.